hsiehdog/hotel-commerce-back/README.md

 };
 ```

+`POST /ai/generate` automatically fetches up to the last five `AiSession` entries for the authenticated user and sends them as structured `{ role, content }` history `messages` (alternating user/assistant turns).
+The LLM call also sets a custom system prompt and appends the current request body as the latest user message, keeping responses grounded in recent conversation context.

 ### Better Auth Endpoints

 - The entire Better Auth router is exposed at `/auth/*` (the Express app proxies requests directly to `betterAuth.handler` as recommended in discussion #5578).